 Basic Training Dorm Rules:

-To request Dorm Accommodations: please check the box on your registration from indication you would like on-site housing in our Dorms.
+To request Dorm Accommodations: please check the box on your registration form indicating you would like on-site housing in our Dorms.
 Submit the registration form in a timely manner so that availability can be checked and rooms can be prepared for occupancy.

 Dorm rooms are issued on a first-come / first-serve basis, based on availability at the time of the request.